Swoozeki/climock/README.md

 # Mockoho: Mock Server System

-Mockoho is a powerful mock server system designed to facilitate frontend development without a ready backend and to easily update responses for demo purposes.
+Mockoho is a mock server for development.
+It'll act as proxy to the real server where mock endpoints are not defined.
+The primary interface is the interactive CLI, where you can add new features and mock endpoints, and easily toggle any of them for quick and easy mocking.

 ## Features